damiva/ServeMSX/README.md

 - Serves local torrent files ([TorrServer](https://github.com/YouROK/TorrServer/releases) need to be used)
 - Serves TorrServer's torrents ([TorrServer](https://github.com/YouROK/TorrServer/releases) need to be used)
 - Serves plugins, written on [Tengo language](https://github.com/d5/tengo) (see [Plugins Development Manual](PLUGINS.md))
-- One plugin is dveloped for example: [tivix & torlook](https://github.com/damiva/ServeMSX-Plugs)
+- Some plugins are dveloped for example: [tivix & torlook](https://github.com/damiva/ServeMSX-Plugs)
 - Plugins installation (and updates) automation
 - Self update automation
 ### To do: